 Planting a seed in the ground does not begin a garden.
 Soil is where it all begins.
 Without rich, soft soil that encourages the roots to develop deeply enough to absorb nutrients, it is impossible to have strong, productive plants.

 Compost and other organic debris can help your soil get better.
 With the activities of microorganisms (like earthworms) that break down debris to produce crucial nutrients that plants need, rich soil almost seems to have a life of its own.
-It drains effectively, loosens the soil to allow for more oxygen to reach the plants, stabilises and anchors plant roots, and retains nutrients and moisture.
+It drains effectively, loosens the soil to allow for more oxygen to reach the plants, stabilizes and anchors plant roots, and retains nutrients and moisture.

 Table of Contents